 Does Osteopathy Hurt?

 Receiving osteopathy treatments does not generally hurt, but they can be uncomfortable if the techniques focus on tender areas where you currently experience pain.
-Depending on your treatment plan, your osteopath may use intense manipulation to provide relief.
+Your osteopath may use intense manipulation to provide relief depending on your treatment plan.

 It can be common to experience some soreness or stiffness in your joints or muscles up to two days after treatment.
 Your osteopath should inform you of any residual effects you may experience after treatments.
 If you have concerns about pain or discomfort during or after your appointment, be sure to talk to your provider.